Jhesterpogi/cybersec-lab-notes/README.md

 ## 🤝 Let’s Collaborate

-If you’re into learning, building, breaking things (ethically), or just geeking out on stuff like this — feel free to connect or drop a message.
-Open ako for collabs, side projects, or even random kwentuhan about tech.
+If you’re into learning, building, breaking things (ethically), or just geeking out on stuff like this — feel free to connect or drop a message 😂💻

----

-*Made with coffee, keyboard smashing, and late-night curiosity* ☕💻
+Made with coffee, keyboard smashing, and late-night curiosity ☕ [@Jhesterpogi](https://github.com/Jhesterpogi)
-[@Jhesterpogi](https://github.com/Jhesterpogi)